Dilanka Isuru Kumara

 Dilanka Isuru Kumara is a Sri Lankan weightlifter.
 He represented Sri Lanka at the 2019 World Weightlifting Championships, as well as the 2021 Asian Championships.

 Kumara has qualified to compete for Sri Lanka at the 2022 Commonwealth Games in Birmingham, England.
 At the games, Kumara won the bronze medal in the 55 kg event.

-Dilanka Isuru won 5th place in World ranking under 55kg weight category in IWF final championship held in Phucket, Thailand 2024.
+Dilanka Isuru won 5th place in World ranking under 55 kg weight category in IWF final championship held in Phucket, Thailand 2024.